Cardiac Arrest

 • An additional bolus of lidocaine 50 mg IV (IO) can also be given after the 5th shock if patient is in a shockable rhythm

 Unlike adrenaline, that is repeated indefinitely every 3-5 minutes / or at alternating cycles.
-Amiodarone is only given twice maximum in patients in a shockable rhythm
+Amiodarone is only given twice maximum in patients in a shockable rhythm, such that after the 7th shock, 9th shock... amiodarone should not be given.

 Thrombolytic drugs are tissue plasminogen activators, examples include alteplase.